Jasna Fazlić: Olympics participation

-In 1988 she won the bronze medal for Yugoslavia in the women's doubles together with Gordana Perkučin.
+In 1988, she won the bronze medal for Yugoslavia in the women's doubles together with Gordana Perkučin.
 Four years later she competed as an Independent Olympic Participant.
 In 2000 and 2004 she participated for the United States.

 Personal life

 Jasna lived in Zagreb for the most of her childhood and youth.
-From 1992 to 1997 she was married to Ilija Lupulesku.
+From 1992 to 1997, she was married to Ilija Lupulesku.
 After separating from Lupulesku in 1996, she played in Japan for a short while, then moved to the United States.
 After her divorce she legally changed her name to Reed.
 Jasna got married on August 20, 2009 to William H. Rather IV, and changed her last name to Rather.
-Jasna and William have one daughter, Izabel Rather, who was born on December 18, 2011.
+Jasna and William have one daughter, Izabel Rather.

 Coaching

 As of 2006, she is the Head Table Tennis Coach at Texas Wesleyan University.
 Since the inception of the table tennis program at Texas Wesleyan University, the team has brought back to Texas 69 collegiate national titles in team, singles and doubles events.